No problem can withstand the assault of sustained thinking.

 How to Gather More Insights

 Insight is the ability to discern the true nature of a situation.
 It’s essentially about making sense of your surroundings as well as the cause-effect relationships around you.
-In other words, it’s about gaining an accurate understanding of the people, events and circumstances of your life.
+In other words, it’s about gaining an accurate understanding of the people, events, and circumstances of your life.

 Insight is often a catalyst for creativity, innovation and for inspiration.
 It’s something that brings to light those “eureka” moments when all the pieces suddenly come together.
 It’s as though you have stepped out of a dark and now finally see things in a brand new way that opens the door to a world of new opportunities and possibilities.

-It must however be said that the insights you gain from a situation are nothing more but your interpretations of reality that are based on your past experiences (hindsight), and your perceptions and expectations of the future (foresight).
-Insight therefore works in combination with these two ways of thinking, in fact, it’s significantly influenced by both, for better or worse.
+It must, however, be said that the insights you gain from a situation are nothing more but your interpretations of reality that are based on your past experiences (hindsight), and your perceptions and expectations of the future (foresight).
+Insight, therefore, works in combination with these two ways of thinking, in fact, it’s significantly influenced by both, for better or worse.

-This of course does not mean that the insights you gather in the present moment about your life and/or circumstances are wrong.
+This, of course, does not mean that the insights you gather in the present moment about your life and/or circumstances are wrong.
 Yes, they may certainly be biased.
 The way each of us sees the world is biased in some shape or form.
 However, this really isn’t of significance.
 What’s significant is that how we see things helps us move forward in a better way.
-And of course gaining ever deeper insights into a situation will certainly do that for you.
+And of course, gaining ever deeper insights into a situation will certainly do that for you.
 It will at the very least help you see the situation in a clearer light so that you can make more optimal decisions moving forward.

 Gathering insight is of course not easy.
 It requires a natural craving and hunger for knowledge and understanding.
 In other words, you must want to know more about a situation; kind of like peeling back layers of an onion until you get to that central core.
-And all this of course requires sustained levels of introspection, investigation and deep curiosity.
+And all this, of course, requires sustained levels of introspection, investigation and deep curiosity.

 Gathering insight also requires being fully present and mindful of the moment, as well as of your thoughts and actions.
-This is all about deeply paying attention to the patterns evident within the events and circumstances around you, along with how they impact you on a deeper internal level.
-In a ways, it’s about intuition, and about paying attention to your intuitive thoughts and feelings to help you make better sense of everything that is going on around you.
+This is all about deeply paying attention to the patterns evident in the events and circumstances around you, along with how they impact you on a deeper internal level.
+In ways, it’s about intuition, and about paying attention to your intuitive thoughts and feelings to help you make better sense of everything that is going on around you.